 The tightness of continuity bound (\ref{HQ-CB+}) in the case $\,\Phi=\Psi$ follows from the tightness of the continuity bound (\ref{CHI-CB+}), see Proposition 16 in \cite{CHI}.

-The tightness of continuity bound (\ref{HQ-CB+}) in the case $\,\mu=\nu$ follows from the tightness of continuity bound (\ref{HC-CB}) for the Holevo capacity in Section 7 (which is derived from (\ref{HQ-CB+})).
-It can be directly shown by using the erasure channels $\Phi_{1/2}$ and $\Phi_{1/2-x}$ (see the proof of Theorem \ref{cap-tcb}).
+The tightness of continuity bound (\ref{HQ-CB+}) in the case $\,\mu=\nu$ follows from the tightness of continuity bound (\ref{HC-CB}) for the Holevo capacity (which is derived from (\ref{HQ-CB+})).
+It can be also shown directly by using the erasure channels $\Phi_{1/2}$ and $\Phi_{1/2-x}$ (see the proof of Theorem \ref{cap-tcb} in Section 7).

 Since the function $g(x)$ is increasing, the last assertion of the proposition follows from inequalities (\ref{d-ineq}),(\ref{d-ineq+}) and the right inequality in (\ref{DB-rel}). $\square$